 For many businesses, streaming maximizes the time and frequency in which streamers are activating with an online audience.
 This process of growing followers, subscribers, sponsors, viewers, and chatters amplifies the awareness of a streamer’s brand and increases the value of your business through monetization & partnerships.

 It’s evident that streamers have a lot of revenue channels to keep track of—but luckily, there are Payables Automation solutions out there that are simplifying how streamers are being paid.
-When businesses use an automated global payables platform like Tipalti, streamers can be rest assured that they will get paid on time, wherever they are in the world.
-Whether it’s new subscribers joining streaming channels such as Twitch or through new sponsors joining the ever-growing gaming industry, the future is certainly bright for the monetization of Gaming and Esports streamers.
-Reach out to Tipalti to learn more about automating your payables today.
+When businesses use an automated global payables platform, streamers can rest assured that they will get paid on time, wherever they are in the world.
+Whether it’s new subscribers joining streaming channels such as Twitch or new sponsors joining the ever-growing gaming industry, the future is certainly bright for the monetization of Gaming and Esports streamers.